 FINMA sets guidelines for mortgage lending in Switzerland which banks follow.

 Anyone wishing to use mortgage finance to purchase a home must meet three requirements.
 First, they must come up with a 20% deposit, of which only half may come from second pillar pension funds.
 Next, gross earnings must exceed three times the cost of servicing the loan and upkeep of the house.
-For this calculation, interest is assumed to be 5% of the amount borrowed.
+For this calculation, interest is assumed to be 5% of the amount borrowed and maintenance to be 1% of the purchase price.
 In addition, loan repayments must reduce the loan value by at least one third over 15 years.
-If the property is valued at less than the purchase price, the buyer must fund the difference with their own funds.
+Finally, if the property is valued at less than the purchase price, the buyer must fund the difference with their own funds.